 After filing this motion, the court will review it.
 If the motion is accepted it will then seek remedies against the ex-spouse in order to recover the money that is past due.

 Court remedies for child support enforcement can include:

 - Seizure of tax returns or government benefits

 - Hold the ex-spouse in contempt of court

 As you can see, the court has fairly broad powers when it comes to enforcing child support payments.
 First, however, it takes a thorough enforcement motion filling to compel the court to assist you.
 Our family law attorney can assist you with this filing and ensure that the gravity of you and your child's needs are felt before the court.

 Other family law practice areas:

 Don't hesitate to seek justice on this matter.
-Contact our firm today to request a free and confidential case evaluation.
+Contact our firm today to request a confidential case evaluation.